Framer Motion vs. GSAP in 2026: How I Prompted Seamless SaaS UI Motion Mechanics

 Q: When should I choose Motion over GSAP? #

 A: Choose Motion when your animations are state-driven UI interactions—modals opening, cards expanding, layout shifts, hover effects, gesture responses, and shared element transitions.
 Motion's declarative API, automatic layout animations, and React-native integration make it the ergonomic choice for component-level motion.
 Specifically choose Motion for: dashboard UIs, e-commerce interactions, form transitions, list reordering, tab underlines, and any animation primarily triggered by React state changes.
+See Motion use cases for library design philosophy.

 Q: When should I choose GSAP over Motion? #

 A: Choose GSAP when your animations are timeline-driven experiences—scroll storytelling, choreographed hero sequences, pinned sections, and complex multi-element orchestration.
 GSAP's imperative control, ScrollTrigger integration, and timeline sequencing are unmatched for narrative animation work.
 Specifically choose GSAP for: marketing landing pages with scroll storytelling, portfolio sites with pinned sections, award-worthy immersive experiences, text reveals with SplitText, SVG morphing, and any project where scroll position drives precise animation timing.
+See GSAP showcase for award-winning implementation examples.

 Start Building Premium Motion Experiences #